I know you’re not supposed to judge a book by it’s cover, but I love an attention-grabbing cover.

 On top of that, it’s seriously puncture resistant.
 Don’t try this at home, but I pushed the boot down on a nail, and the outsole simply wouldn’t let it get through.
 Of course, it’s a different story when a whole person’s body weight is pushing the shoe down, but the test result is a good sign nonetheless.

 Cody James’ Xero Gravity Xyclone is built for stability and shock management.
 It’s also supposed to provide rebound and comfort, but it definitely doesn’t.
+It’s a fancy name for what’s basically a normal insole.

 The PU body is dense and sturdy, and it’s cupped with a hard plastic underlay that keeps it, and your foot, in place.
 Overall, it’s a strict disciplinarian that keeps you stable, but not always comfortable.